American Microsystems S2000: Versions

 The S2000 family was improved over time and can be split into two series, each of which also came in an "A model" including the high-voltage circuits needed to directly drive a display.
-The original S2000 was supplanted by the S2150, which differed only in increasing the internal ROM to 1.5 kbytes, and the RAM to 80 nibbles.
+The original S2000 was supplanted by the S2150, which differed only in increasing the internal ROM to 1.5 Kbytes, and the RAM to 80 nibbles.

-The second series includes two models, the S2200 with 2 kbytes ROM and 128 nibbles RAM, and the S2400, which increased the ROM to 2 kbytes.
-These two also included direct hardware support for interrupts, nine new instructions, and a voltage comparator for analog to digital conversion.
+The second series includes two models, the S2200 with 2 Kbytes ROM and 128 nibbles RAM, and the S2400, which increased the ROM to 4 Kbytes.
+These two also included direct hardware support for interrupts, nine new instructions, five subroutine levels, and an analog-to-digital converter.